Kompjoeter/Generation-Station-Random-Walker/README.md

     - **Snake.js** (A unique way of using 'Random Walker(s)' to draw onto a canvas)

 # Installation
-.1 Download all the project files in this repos.
+1. Download all the project files in this repository.
-.2 Download the p5.js library (https://p5js.org/download/) and add it to the root-folder (Same folder as index.html).
+2. Download the p5.js library (https://p5js.org/download/) and add it to the root-folder (Same folder as index.html).
 The p5.js library is already referenced in the index.html file.

 # Usage
 If you have no experience with p5.js I advice you to take a look at their website (https://p5js.org/get-started/) (https://p5js.org/reference/).